 Epicor Prophet 21 & Kinetic On-Prem End-of-Life: What It Means and How We Help

-Published Epicor support timelines now give P21 and Kinetic users a clear window to plan ERP lifecycle decisions — from stabilization to modernization — without last-minute scrambling.
+Published Epicor support timelines now give Prophet 21 and Kinetic users a clear planning window to make informed ERP lifecycle decisions — from stabilization to modernization — without last-minute scrambling.

 On-premises ERP systems don’t usually “end” overnight — they transition.
 For organizations running Epicor Prophet 21 or Epicor Kinetic, understanding what on-prem end-of-life really means — and how to plan around it — is critical to protecting operations, reporting, integrations, and long-term flexibility.

 Epicor has now published official timelines for final on-premises releases and support phases.
-Those dates give teams clarity, but they also introduce important planning decisions.
-This page is designed to explain what’s changing, what your options are, and how MindHarbor helps you move forward without disruption.
+Those dates bring clarity, but they also introduce important planning decisions.
+This page explains what’s changing, what your options are, and how MindHarbor helps you move forward without disruption.

 What “On-Prem End-of-Life” Really Means